Table of Contents

 By using a VPN

-A VPN can indeed help fix packet loss on Spectrum but only to a certain extent.
-You can use a VPN to prevent your ISP from throttling your network bandwidth and it greatly helps you improve the transmission speeds and attain better connections.
+A VPN can indeed help fix packet loss on Spectrum, but only to a certain extent.
+You can use a VPN to prevent your ISP from throttling your network bandwidth, and it greatly helps you improve transmission speeds and attain better connections.

-A VPN can also help you route your network traffic through better and far effective servers than those your ISP uses.
-This also helps to efficiently transfer data and cut down on packet loss.
+A VPN can also help you route your network traffic through better and more effective servers than those your ISP uses.
+This helps you efficiently transfer data and cut down on packet loss.

-But if the issues are within your ISP’s equipment then there is not much a VPN can do to help.
+But if the issues are within your ISP’s equipment, a VPN cannot help much.

 Read More: Best VPN for Spectrum: Protect Your Privacy & Avoid Throttling